laminas/tutorials/doc/book/event-manager.md

 - Aggregates allow you to have stateful listeners.
 The above example demonstrates this via the composition of the logger; another example would be tracking configuration options.
-- Aggregates make detaching listeners easier.
-When you call `attach()` normally, you receive a `Zend\Stdlib\CallbackHandler` instance; the only way to `detach()` a listener is to pass that instance back &mdash; which means if you want to detach later, you need to keep that instance somewhere.
-  Aggregates typically do this for you &mdash; as you can see in the example above.
+- Aggregates make detaching listeners easier, as you can detach all listeners a class defines at once.

 ## Introspecting results